simonw/sqlite-utils/docs/python-api.rst

 After inserting a row like this, the ``dogs.last_rowid`` property will return the SQLite ``rowid`` assigned to the most recently inserted record.

 The ``dogs.last_pk`` property will return the last inserted primary key value, if you specified one.
-This can be very useful when writing code that creates foreign key or many-to-many relationships.
+This can be very useful when writing code that creates foreign keys or many-to-many relationships.

 Explicitly creating a table
 ---------------------------